brunetto/boltdbweb/README.md

 - `--db-name:` The file name of the DB.
     - NOTE: If 'file.db' does not exist. it will be created as a BoltDB file.
 - `--port:` Port for listening on...
 (Default: 8080)
-- `--static-path:` If you moved the binary to different folder you can determin the path of the `web` folder.
-(Default: Same folder where the binary is located.)

 ##### Example
 ```